 How do you feel about global players dictating what you can and cannot read?
-Do you prefer the choice removed from you?
-Or do you prefer to make your own decisions when reading and researching opinions?
-Critical thinkers are kidding themselves if they now think they have a choice with what’s on Internet offer.
+Do you prefer the choice removed from you, or do you prefer to make your own decisions when reading and researching opinions?
+Critical thinkers are kidding themselves if they think the Internet offers a choice.

 Internet freedom faces its largest threat to date: a new partnership between Google and an organisation funded largely by billionaire capitalist vulture, George Soros.
 The new partnership, also backed by the Bill and Melinda Gates Foundation, will “fact-check” news stories on the Internet and deem if they are worthy or not of your attention.

-Erica Anderson, Partnerships Manager at Google News Lab, made the little known announcement in late October 2017, that Google will partner with the International Fact-Checking Network (IFCN), based at the Poynter Institute; largely backed by Soros’ Open Societies Foundation.
+Erica Anderson, Partnerships Manager at Google News Lab, made the little known announcement in late October 2017, that Google will partner with the International Fact-Checking Network (IFCN), based at the Poynter Institute; largely funded by Soros’ Open Societies Foundation.
 Ms Anderson thinks this move is okay.

 Shortly before the partnership occurred, Soros was criticised for donating $18 billion to his foundation, an organisation known to incite and “colour revolutions,” and sway long-term political agendas.
 Some of these agendas include the installation of US-friendly governments.

 The IFCN and Google will work within the Code of Principles, expanding it into new regions without charging for the fact-checking tools.

 Facebook has also partnered with the Poynter Institute, launching its “disputed” tag to attach to any stories considered false by fact-checking organisations.
 Stories flagged by Facebook will be passed on for further fact-checking to determine if they require censoring.